Kalebb12/FilmFusion/README.md

 # FilmFusion
 React app for movie reviews ...

+## Getting Started

+To get started, run the following command:npm i to install necessary dependencies

+## Deployment

+To deploy your project, run the following command:npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.